grafana/k6-docs/src/data/markdown/translated-guides/en/05 Test Types/02 Load Testing.md

 * Assess the performance of your system under a typical load.
 * Identify early degradation signs during the ramp-up or full load periods.
-* Assure that the system still meets the performance standards after system changes (code and infrastructure.)
+* Assure that the system still meets the performance standards after system changes (code and infrastructure).

 ## Considerations